Into Film Clubs

 Find out everything you need to know about starting an Into Film Club

-May is Local and Community History Month, and as the coronavirus/COVID-19 situation continues around the world, we recognise that this poses many difficult challenges for schools and educators, not to mention parents who will be seeking ways to keep their children meaningfully occupied.
+As the coronavirus/COVID-19 situation continues around the world, we recognise that this poses many difficult challenges for schools and educators, not to mention parents who will be seeking ways to keep their children meaningfully occupied.

 As ever, we're committed to championing the many benefits of all forms of film.
 Inspired by the BFI's Britain on Film project, we've designed an engaging activity that uses free-to-access archive film as a basis for creative writing and learning about your local area.